amitch3/portfolio_v4/content/post/post-2.md

 > “And I knew exactly what to do.
 But in a much more real sense, I had no idea what to do.” – Michael Scott.

 **Publications**

+**Book Chapters**

+**The Influence of Maternal High Fat Diet Consumption on Neurobehavioral Development** AJ Mitchell, Matthew Selby, and Elinor L Sullivan
+The Neuroscience of Development (January 2021)

 **Articles**